RibbonCommunications/citrix-webrtc-sdk/tutorials/Getting Started.md

 ### API Errors

 The `setup` and `teardown` APIs may reject with several errors, as it performs some validation to ensure whether Citrix proxy mode can be setup, or tore down, properly within the WebRTC JS SDK.
 The `errorCodes` API documentation lists all possible error codes that the APIs may return.
-In regards to specific error scenarios for the two APIs, refer to the API documentation for the APIs for information on the possible error(s) that can be thrown.
+In regards to specific error scenarios for the two APIs, refer to the API documentation for the APIs for more information.

-Common errors can be easily avoided/handled by ensuring you are in the right state (e.g., no active calls ongoing, and not already previously setup), and by providing correct parameter(s) to the APIs.
+Common errors can be easily avoided and handled by:

+- ensuring you are in the right state (i.e., no active calls ongoing, and not already previously setup)
+- ensuring you are providing correct parameter(s) to the APIs (i.e., a valid WebRTC SDK to the `setup` API).

-Unlikely error scenarios (version mismatch or Citrix SDK errors) for the `setup` may be a bit trickier when trying determine the root cause and resolving it.
+Unlikely error scenarios, such as version mismatch or Citrix SDK errors, may be a bit trickier to debug and resolve.
 If the following recommendations fail, contact support for more help with these errors:

+- Verify you are not using files from different published versions of the SDKs to avoid version mismatch errors.
 - Verify you are in the correct environment for Citrix to avoid Citrix SDK errors.
-- Verify you are not using files from different published versions of the SDKs to avoid version mismatch errors.
+- Attempt to increase the default timeout value of 10 seconds for the Citrix SDK to be loaded during `setup` by providing a higher timeout value to the API.
+For example: `citrixClient.setup(SDK, 15000)`.